Tax Deductions: Reading Between the Lines

 A deduction is an expense that reduces the amount of your income that’s subject to being taxed.
 Note that this is not the same thing as a credit.
 In contrast, a credit reduces the amount of taxes that you owe.
 Generally, there are two types of deductions: above-the-line and below-the-line.

 Generally, deductions that fall into the above-the-line category are more valuable than ones that are below-the-line.
 Why?
 There is no itemization requirement to claim an above-the-line deduction.

 Itemize or take the standard deduction—the choice is yours.

 When you file your taxes, you have the option of tallying up your deductions yourself and itemizing them, or, you can simply choose to take the standard deduction.

 Many people no longer choose to itemize because the standard deduction has almost doubled in 2018 as part of tax reform.
-The standard deduction in 2018 and onwards for single filers is $12,000, and the standard deduction for those married filing jointly is $24,000.
-It is estimated that 95% of taxpayers will now take the standard deduction, which gives the above-the-line deductions even greater attention, as you can still receive the additional deductions on top of your standard deduction.
+The standard deduction in 2019 is $12,200 for those filing single, and the standard deduction for those married filing jointly is $24,400.l Due to the increase, some taxpayers may now take the standard deduction, which gives the above-the-line deductions even greater attention, as you can still receive the additional deductions on top of your standard deduction.